awsdocs/amazon-athena-user-guide/doc_source/encryption.md

 You can run queries in Amazon Athena on encrypted data in Amazon S3 in the same Region and across a limited number of Regions\.
 You can also encrypt the query results in Amazon S3 and the data in the AWS Glue Data Catalog\.

 You can encrypt the following assets in Athena:
 + The results of all queries in Amazon S3, which Athena stores in a location known as the Amazon S3 results location\.
 You can encrypt query results stored in Amazon S3 whether the underlying dataset is encrypted in Amazon S3 or not\.
-For information, see [Encrypting Query Results Stored in Amazon S3](encrypting-query-results-stored-in-s3.md)\.
+For information, see [Encrypting Athena Query Results Stored in Amazon S3Encrypting Athena query results when using JDBC or ODBC](encrypting-query-results-stored-in-s3.md)\.
 + The data in the AWS Glue Data Catalog\.
 For information, see [Permissions to Encrypted Metadata in the AWS Glue Data Catalog](#glue-encryption)\.

 **Note**